-It is so hard sometimes knowing what to do when the kids are constantly screaming “I’m bored!”.
-I have this even more now we are homeschooling so I thought I would share a few of our ideas on what to do with bored kids.
+It is so hard sometimes to know what to do when the kids are constantly screaming “I’m bored!”.
+I have this even more now we are homeschooling so I thought I would share a few of our free boredom busters for kids.

 We have an “I’m bored” jar with these all written on pieces of paper.
 So when the dreaded time comes Freddie just chooses an idea from the jar.

 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**

 We just love to play with word searches, we have created the following as a great boredom buster:

 We always have at least butter, eggs, and flour in the house, so we tend to make fairy cakes or shortbread.
 Every year we also make the Mary Berry Christmas cake together.

 Make a den